4 Tips For Mastering Your Master Parts List

 As this information is gathered and put in the centralized, revision-controlled master parts list, many different departments within a company will have a common reference point for part information.

 With a centralized master parts list, it is easier to unearth, and then repair gaps in required data, which will reduce the risk of costly purchasing mistakes.
-Make sure to establish a list of current acceptable parts to reduce the likelihood of incorporating obsolete components into new designs.
+Make sure to establish a list of currently acceptable parts to reduce the likelihood of incorporating obsolete components into new designs.

 Four tips for mastering your master parts list: